Funneled Bayesian Optimization for Design, Tuning and Control of Autonomous Systems: Nonstationary Gaussian processes

-where $r^2= (\x-\x')^T \Lambda (\x-\x'))$ with $\Lambda = \theta_l^{-1} \I$.
-For these kernels, $\theta_l$ represents the length-scale hyperparameter that captures the smoothness or variability of the function.
-In the Mat{\'e}rn kernel, $K_\nu$ is a modified Bessel function.
+where $r^2= (\x-\x')^T \Lambda (\x-\x')$ with some positive semidefinite $\Lambda$.
+More frequently, $\Lambda = diag(\thetav_l^{-1})$ where $\thetav_l$ represents the length-scale hyperparameters that capture the smoothness or variability of the function.
+If $\thetav_l$ is a scalar, the function is isotropic.
+If $\thetav_l$ is a vector we can estimate a different smoothness per dimension, which also represents the relevance of the data in that dimension.
+Thus, the later case is called automatic relevance determination (ARD) \cite{Rasmussen:2006}.

+In the Mat{\'e}rn kernel, $K_\nu$ is a modified Bessel function \cite{Rasmussen:2006}.
 The Mat{\'e}rn kernel is usually computed for values of $\nu$ that are half-integers $\nu=p+1/2$ where $p$ is a non-negative integer, because the function becomes simpler.
+For example:

-The value of $\nu$ is related to the smoothness of the functions as it directly affects the $k$th-differentiability of the underlying process.
-The process $g(x)$ defined by the Mat{\'e}rn kernel $k(\cdot,\cdot)$ is $k$-times mean square differentiable if and only if $k>\nu$ \cite{Rasmussen:2006}.
+The value of $\nu$ is related to the smoothness of the functions because it represents the $\eta$th-differentiability of the underlying process.
+That is, the process $g(x)$ defined by the Mat{\'e}rn kernel $k(\cdot,\cdot)$ is $\eta$-times mean square differentiable if and only if $\nu > \eta$ \cite{Rasmussen:2006}.
 Furthermore, for $\nu\rightarrow \infty$, we obtain the SE kernel from equation \eqref{eq:se}.

-The analysis of the kernel length-scale is very important for optimization.
-Small values of $\theta_l$ will be more suitable to capture signals with high frequency components; while large values of $\theta_l$ result in a model for low frequency signals or flat functions.
-This property also holds for kernels with automatic relevance determination (ARD) \cite{Rasmussen:2006}, where $\thetav_l$ becomes a vector with a length-scale parameter per dimension.
-In Bayesian optimization, the Mat{\'e}rn kernel with $\nu = 5/2$ and ARD is frequently used for its performance in many benchmarks.
+In Bayesian optimization, the Mat{\'e}rn kernel with $\nu = 5/2$ is frequently used for its performance in many benchmarks, because it can properly represents smooth and irregular functions without imposing excessive restrictiveness like the infinite differentiability of the SE kernel.